meilisearch/documentation/main_concept/indexes.md

 The `description` field is exactly like the title field.
 Its 3rd position in the order of the fields puts it after `Title` in relevancy.

-The `release_date` field is not indexed because the user does not usually search by date.
+The `release_date` field is not indexed because the user does not usually search for a precise date.
 With the *ranked* tag, we can create a custom ranking rule that will make the recent movies more relevant than the older ones in the search engine.

 Finally, the `poster` field contains the image URL to the movie's poster.
 We do not want to search inside the URL, that's why we omitted the `indexed` tag.